Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Results and discussion

 \subsection{Stiffness}

 We calculated the bulk modulus \( B \) of our models and of the models found in the literature.
-The results are presented in Fig. \ref{fig:Bmo}.
-We include the bulk modulus value obtained from density functional theory (DFT) simulations reported in Ref.~\cite{durandurdu2001ab}, which is 82.5 GPa.
+The results are presented in Fig. \ref{fig:Bmo} a.
+We include the bulk modulus value obtained from density functional theory (DFT) simulations reported in Ref.~\cite{durandurdu2001ab}, which is 82.5 GPa. \ZK{The DFT value was computed using the local density approximation (LDA) and hard, norm-conserving pseudopotentials \cite{durandurdu2001ab}}.
 For our 216-R2 configuration with 100\% 4-fold coordination, we obtained a bulk modulus of 80.01 GPa.
 The 512-R2 model yields a bulk modulus of 77.53 GPa, closely matching the 512-WWW model's value of 77.41 GPa.
 In contrast, other models such as 512-MD, 512-INV, and 512-RMC exhibit lower bulk modulus values of 71.18 GPa, 69.00 GPa, and 70.90 GPa, respectively.
 The 1000-R model demonstrates a bulk modulus of 76.46 GPa.
-Our largest models, the 4096-R-MD and 100k-GAP18, yield bulk modulus values of 77.93 GPa and 79.56 GPa, respectively.
-All of these values were obtained using our unified machine learning potential developed for the Si, O, and SiO$_2$ systems.
+Our largest models, the 4096-R-MD and 100k-GAP18, yield bulk modulus values of 77.93 GPa and 79.56 GPa, respectively.\ZK{For our a-Si models generated solely using MD simulation, the bulk moduli are as follows: 76.54 GPa for 216-MD1, 76.41 GPa for 216-MD2, 75.51 GPa for 512-MD1, 73.77 GPa for 512-MD2, 73.88 GPa for 1000-MD, and 74.66 GPa for 4096-MD.
+With the exception of 216-MD2, which shows no crystallinity, the other MD models contain significant proportions of crystallinity.
+The bulk modulus values presented here reflect the quality of our amorphous models.
+It is important to note that the bulk modulus for amorphous materials depends heavily on the preparation method and the inherent lack of periodicity in the structure.
+As a result, the value of the bulk modulus is not unique and varies across different models.
+The average bulk modulus of all the models, including our ARTn models, MD models, and those from the literature, is 75.47 GPa, with a spread of 3.63 GPa.
+All the bulk modulus values, including the mean, are notably lower than the bulk modulus of crystalline silicon, which is 98.3 GPa \cite{brandes2013smithells}.
+A value of 59 GPa for the experimental bulk modulus of hydrogenated amorphous silicon (a-Si:H) has also been reported \cite{tanaka1986elastic}.
+This value is significantly lower than the bulk modulus values observed in all of the models presented.
+All these values were obtained using our unified machine learning potential developed for the Si, O, and SiO$_2$ systems.
 Other potentials may yield different results.
 To our knowledge, there are no clear experimental benchmark values for the bulk modulus of amorphous silicon.
+In addition, we also assessed the elastic constants of all our models, and the results are presented in Fig. \ref{fig:Bmo} b.
+As can be noted, strong dispersion is not noticeable.
+For our ARTn-MPT models, the mean values (with spreads) are as follows: 118.46 GPa (4.77 GPa) for C$_{11}$, 53.99 GPa (0.00 GPa) for C$_{12}$, and 32.05 GPa (0.79 GPa) for C$_{44}$.
+For our a-Si models generated solely with MD, the corresponding values are 119.87 GPa (1.45 GPa) for C$_{11}$, 52.76 GPa (1.08 GPa) for C$_{12}$, and 33.24 GPa (0.38 GPa) for C$_{44}$.
+These values lie within the same range as those reported in previous works: 121 GPa for C$_{11}$, 43 GPa for C$_{12}$, 40 GPa for C$_{44}$, and 69 GPa for Bulk modulus \cite{deringer2018realistic}.
+Thus, while mechanical properties are highly dependent on the quality of the potential, we can argue that the computed values presented here fall within the range of the true mechanical properties of real a-Si models.}